xzhangfordham/CISTutorials/installMobaXtermWindows.md

 ### Step 3:
 A zip file named “**MobaXterm_Installer_v21.3**” has been downloaded to your computer.
-(This name may be slightly different depending on the specified version you downloaded in the previous step).
+(This name may be slightly different depending on the specified version you downloaded in the previous step.)

 <img src="/docs/assets/CISWork3.png" alt="Zip file" width="600">